 3 The Miscellaneous Regulations (Validation) Act 1985 applied to these regulations.
 It deemed the regulations not to have ceased to have effect as a result of the failure to comply with the Interpretation Act 1984 s.
 42(1), subject to their being laid before the Legislative Assembly.
 The Interpretation Act 1984 s.
 42(2) then applied as if the words “or if any regulations are not laid before both Houses of Parliament in accordance with subsection (1)” had been omitted.

 4 The commencement date of 1 September 1990 that was specified in these regulations was before the date of their publication in the Gazette.

-5 On the date as at which this compilation was prepared, the Health Services Act 2016 s.
-307(g) had not come into operation.
-It reads as follows:

-307. By-laws and regulations repealed

-These by-laws and regulations are repealed:

-(g) Hospitals (Services Charges) Regulations 1984;